Life lives on, Life loves on. (Link here to read this article in the Atlantic)

 I feel so many energetic forces scrambling to get 'it' all back to status quo while the world continues rise and crumble.
 The shit continues to fly.
 Yet in some way, I can’t help but sense an opportunity; that this tragic reset is just time to review the grooves rut into the landscape and venture to take a road less travelled, to consider how we want to spend our precious life, our energy, our time.
 To work to salvage and transform what we can from the mess we’ve made.
 Covid seems to have brought the global perspective into view for many of us who weren't really looking.

-It's now September and the site is open with lots of work available and ready to ship.
-Production & workflow in a pandemic remains challenging, but I'm ready!
+The site is open again with lots of work available and ready to ship.
+Production & workflow in a pandemic remains challenging, but we all do our best!

 Which makes me think of one of my favorite books 'Start Where You Are' by Pema Chodren.